 Reproductive toxins are chemicals that affect the reproductive capabilities including adverse effects on sexual function and fertility in adult males and females, as well as adverse effects on the development of the offspring.

 Embryo toxins are substances that cause harmful effects on a developing fetus.
-Auburn University has a Fetal Risks Policy can be accessed at https://cws.auburn.edu/rms/.
+Auburn University has Reproductive Health Policy and Procedures that can be accessed for more information.